HPV Vaccine Q&A

 A panel from the Centers for Disease Control and Prevention (CDC) has made the recommendation that boys and young men should be vaccinated against human papillomavirus, or HPV.
 Read the CDC's Press Briefing Transcript for further information on the recommendation.

-The recommendation has received a significant amount of media coverage and has left people, especially parents, with many questions.
+The recommendation for the HPV vaccine has received a significant amount of media coverage and has left people, especially parents, with many questions.
 Wake Forest Baptist researcher, Scott Duane Rhodes, Ph.D., is answering those questions submitted by people via the Wake Forest Baptist Health Facebook page, Twitter account, and email.
 Dr. Rhodes is a professor and researcher in the Division of Public Health Science in the Department of Social Sciences & Health Policy.
 His research focuses on community-based approaches to health promotion and disease prevention – specifically around infectious diseases.

 Q: What is HPV and how is it transmitted?